The Utah Warriors re-signed Olive Kilifi for the 2023 Major League Rugby season. The 36-year-old loosehead/tighthead prop is 5’11” and 280 lbs.

 Olive Kilifi and USA Rugby National Team: Eagle 447

 Olive Kilifi made his Eagles debut on 16 November 2013 against Georgia as a reserve at Rustavi and has been capped 31 times., 12 of them as a starter.
-His last test was against Tonga in a 2019 Rugby World Cup match on 13 June 2019 at Osaka, Japan.
+His last test was against Tonga in a 2019 Rugby World Cup match on 13 June 2019 in Osaka, Japan.

 The following year was a very active year of international rugby.
 In April and early May 2015, Kilifi went on the USA Selects South American tour to play the Uruguay A team in Montevideo, Uruguay, and the Argentina Jaguars twice in Salta, Argentina.
 He also played for the USA Eagles against the Aviva Premiership Harlequins on April 30, 2015, at PPL Park, now Talen Energy Stadium, in Chester, PA.

 Olive was a member of the USA Eagles at the 2015 Rugby World Cup and played in three matches.
 Olive was also selected for the Eagles for the November 2018 match against the Maori All Blacks, Samoa, Romania, and Ireland, but an injury during camp derailed his participation.
 Olive also played in all four matches during the 2019 Rugby World Cup.

 In 2016, Kilifi joined the PRO Rugby’s Sacramento Express, the first professional rugby league in the United States.
 He also played in the inaugural Major League Rugby 2018 season with the League Champions, the Seattle Seawolves.
 The Seawolf’s scrum was considered one of the best in the league.

 In 2019 he returned to the Seawolves and his leadership and experience in the forwards were invaluable.
 Injuries, however, prevented him from playing rugby in 2020.
 He turned to coach Seattle RFC and in 2021 joined the Utah Warriors.